compose-spec/compose-spec/spec.md

 starting a dependent service.
 Compose implementations MAY wait for dependency services to be "ready" before starting a dependent service.

+#### Long syntax

+The long form syntax enables the configuration of additional fields that can't be expressed in the short form.

+- `condition`: condition under which dependency is considered satisfied
+  - `service_started`: is an equivalent of the short syntax described above
-If `condition: service_healthy` is specified on a dependency, Compose implementations MUST wait for such dependency to be "healthy" (as indicated by [healthcheck](#healthcheck)) before starting a dependent service.
+  - `service_healthy`: specifies that a dependency is expected to be "healthy" (as indicated by [healthcheck](#healthcheck)) before starting a dependent service.

+Service dependencies cause the following behaviors:

+- Compose implementations MUST create services in dependency order.
+In the following example, `db` and `redis` are created before `web`.

+- Compose implementations MUST wait for healthchecks to pass on dependencies marked with `service_healthy`.
+In the following example, `db` is expected to be "healthy" before `web` is created.

+- Compose implementations MUST remove services in dependency order.
+In the following example, `web` is removed before `db` and `redis`.

 Simple example: